 U.S. Federal Laws & Confidentiality for Survivors

+In analyzing the meaning and application of the confidentiality and privacy provisions of VAWA, the purpose of the statute (to protect adult, youth, and child victims of domestic violence, dating violence, sexual assault, or stalking and their families) must be kept at the forefront.
 In general, these answers are intended for victim advocates employed by nonprofit or community- based agencies.
-Additionally, it is important that other partner agencies and professionals involved in collocated and coordinated community responses understand these answers.
+Additionally, it is important that other partner agencies and professionals involved in co-located and coordinated community responses understand these answers.
 If you request information from another individual or agency, you want to be sure that any information you receive has been obtained properly.
 Many entities, including nonprofit advocates, must abide by strict legal confidentiality and privacy provions when considering requests for information.

 What this is not:

 Confidentiality and privilege laws vary from one jurisdiction to another, as do other laws that may be impacted by VAWA legislation.
 The National Network to End Domestic Violence (NNEDV) is not an expert on individual state laws and does not provide legal advice to VAWA grantees.
 The analysis below is not intended to be a substitute for local, legal advice from an attorney who is familiar with a particular jurisdiction's laws related to confidentiality and privilege of victim/victim advocate relationships.